 Power Systems Field Trip

-North Island: This four day trip visits Northern Power Stations and Energy providers, usually occurring in the UC mid-semester break.
+North Island: This four day trip visits Northern Power Stations and Energy providers.
 The trip starts in Wellington where we visit wind farms and the northern terminal of the inter-island HVDC link, as well as geothermal stations, and finishes at Huntly to examine a thermal power station.

 This field trip will take place in the South Island in April 2020.
 UC Students can express their interest on UCLearn.